tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

   * top

     top is called to adjust the top variable.
-Normally the animation starts when the page section reaches the bottom of the header or the top of the viewport when the header is not fixed.
+Normally the animation starts when the Page section reaches the bottom of the header or the top of the viewport when the header is not fixed.
 This top callback lets you override the default behavior.
 The following parameters are passed to the callback :